THE GALAPAGOS FINCH

 Can be seen on: San Cristobal, Floreana, Española, Santa Fe, Genovesa, Pinta, Marchena

-Named because of its uncanny resemblance to the Warbler Species, there are two types of Warbler Finches at Galapagos – grey and green.
-The Grey Warbler Finch lives on the outlying islands of the archipelago, found in shrubland and dry forest of arid zones.
-Warbler Fnches have a slender beak that they use to pierce tree bark in search of insects and spiders.
-Both Warbler Finch species high pitched, repetitive calls, repeated in quick succession.
+Named after their uncanny resemblance to the Warbler Species, there are two types of Warbler Finches in the Galapagos – grey and green.
+The Galapagos Grey Warbler Finch lives on the outlying islands of the archipelago, found in shrubland and dry forests of arid zones.
+Warbler Finches have a slender beak that they use to pierce tree bark in search of insects and spiders.
+Both Warbler Finch species use high-pitched, repetitive calls, repeated in quick succession.

 Conservation Status: Vulnerable